 - Adapted well to a millennial lifestyle by having shoes and eyewear that are stylish and trendy.

 Carlsberg’s continued success comes from the brand’s ability to be relatable.
 While millennials were born as part of the same generation, they all have wildly different experiences, perspectives, and opinions.
 Carlsberg is one of those brands that have been able to identify with their audience while also moving away from certain stereotypes.
-Using humour at the core of all its advertising, the brand has found success through reactive content.
+Using humor at the core of all its advertising, the brand has found success through reactive content.

 One of their best marketing campaigns was their “Probably Not” campaign.
 The campaign was designed to be an inversion of its “Probably the best beer in the world” tagline.
 By admitting that the brand has previously chased volume rather than quality, the campaign served as a declaration that Carlsberg had lost its way.
 This confession from the brand highlighted the vitality of being honest with consumers.
-While they were nervous about launching the campaign.
+They were initially nervous about launching the campaign.
 However, it proved a success with a spike in sales, which led them to win “Best Marketing Campaign of 2019” by Marketing Week.

 Chipotle is a perfect example of successful millennial marketing.
 The brand is known for placing a high value on fresh ingredients and offering an interactive experience.
 The ingredients and experience appeal to millennials, who appreciate the authenticity and uniqueness of the brand.
 They also developed a fictional web series that featured millennial-aged characters that people can relate to.